CampusIoT/payload-codec/src/main/grafana/README.md

 > Database is InfluxDB (`default`)

-> Measurements are produced by the codec difined into https://github.com/CampusIoT/payload-codec/tree/master/src/main/ttn_chirpstack
+> Measurements are produced by the codec defined into https://github.com/CampusIoT/payload-codec/tree/master/src/main/ttn_chirpstack

 ## Examples